ScorpioBroker/ScorpioBroker/docs/en/source/buildScorpio.rst

 Building Scorpio from source
 ****************************

-Scorpio is developed in Java using SpringCloud as microservice framework and Apache Maven as build tool.
+Scorpio is developed in Java using Spring Boot and Quarkus as microservice framework and Apache Maven as build tool.
 Some of the tests require a running Apache Kafka messagebus (further instruction are in the Setup chapter).
 If you want to skip those tests you can run